Intrinsic Image Transfer for Illumination Manipulation: Conclusion

 \section{Conclusion}

-This paper has described a new intrinsic image transfer algorithm, which is rather different from the recent trends towards making an intrinsic image decomposition.
+This paper has described an intrinsic image transfer algorithm, which is rather different from recent trends towards making an intrinsic image decomposition.
 This model creates a local image translation between two image surfaces and produces high-quality results in a wide range of illumination manipulation tasks.
 One drawback is that the algorithm is time-consuming for the need of computing the large-scale LLE weights and PCG solver.
-We will address them with a sub-sampling strategy for efficiency.
+It is possible to be addressed with a sub-sampling strategy for efficiency, which is left for future work.

 \appendices

 \ifCLASSOPTIONcompsoc